This is the bit where I give you my life story.

 Now being a number years into the industry, I carry a title most people don’t understand: Verbal Design Director.
 For a long time, it didn’t feel right.
 Like language had been placed in a lesser category.

-Design, around these parts, means visual.
-And then there's verbal design.
+Because design, around these parts, means visual.
+And then there's 'verbal design'.
 An afterthought.
 Like qualifying someone as a ‘female doctor’.

-In branding, we all begin at the root.
+But in branding, no matter the discipline, we all begin at the root.
 We build from nothing, or we reshape what’s there.
-We move things from what they are, to become what we can imagine and desire.
+We move things from what they are, to become what we can imagine.
 We all do the work of design.

 It is foundational, but it rarely bears our names.
 It gets handed over, and finished by someone else; to end up on a highway, or on your TV, or in aisle three.
 We're like parents who are constantly waving goodbye as yet another child goes off to university.
 And you can only hope that what you did in the early years is going to be good enough to see them through.

-So I guess that what I do with words.
+So I guess that is what I do with words.
 I design them.

 And then I let them go.